 Key GDPR Definitions

-To help you understand the GDPR, there are a few key definitions that we will refer to throughout this article.
+To help you understand the GDPR for apps, there are a few key definitions that we will refer to throughout this article.

 Data Controller: A Data Controller is the entity that determines the purposes for and means of collecting and processing personal data.
 If you own a website or mobile app, and you’re deciding what is collected, how it is collected, and for what purpose, you are a Data Controller.